-However, the palm has around 3,000 species and not all of them are alike.
-Some are skyscrapers, some don’t get to be too long, some species need extra pamper while some are low maintenance palms.
-It’s always best to know which kinds of palms to consider when it comes to incorporating them in your home.
-Because you know your need and how much time you can afford daily to look after them.
+Hence, it’s always best to know which kinds of palms to consider when it comes to incorporating them into your home.
+Because you know your needs and how much time you can afford daily to look after them.

 Low Maintenance Palm Trees